tsarn/modgen/README.md

 Options:
-  -o <path>              Write output to the specified file -n <namespaces>        Specify the semicolon separated list of namespaces to export -f <regex>             Only export the names matching this regex -e <regex>             Do not export the names matching this regex -p                     Instead of generating a module, simply output the list of names
+  -o <path>              Write output to the specified file -n <namespaces>        Specify the comma separated list of namespaces to export -f <regex>             Only export the names matching this regex -e <regex>             Do not export the names matching this regex -p                     Instead of generating a module, simply output the list of names